 - Social Justice LLC dinners, featuring speakers from a variety of organizations involved in creating social change

-- Various events on and off campus, such as viewing films and discussing how they relate to social justice issues
+- Viewing films and plays, visiting museums, and discussing how they relate to social justice issues

 - Opportunities to get involved with different student groups and organizations on campus.
 Some of these include: